 If you’re on a budget, then we’ve got some penny-pinching food hacks for you.
 It all starts with creating the right grocery list.
 Try to plan your meals in advance so that you know exactly what you need to get when you make your weekly shopping trip.
 If you’re looking to pack in as much nutrition as possible, you should aim to include a variety of colorful fruits and vegetables in your diet along with grains and beans.
 The more you plan, the less money you’ll spend on items that you won’t use that week.
 When you get to the grocery store, start in the fresh produce aisle and then move on to fresh fruit.
 Canned and frozen produce, grains, and beans are among the most affordable and healthy foods out there.
 Plant-based eating is expensive?
 Myth: busted.

 Of course, what good is advice without recipes you can use it on?
-With so many budget-friendly vegan recipes, it was tough to choose, but we went and narrowed it down to 15 vegan meals that are healthy, delicious, and affordable.
+With so many budget-friendly vegan recipes on the Food Monster App, it was tough to choose, but we went and narrowed it down to 15 vegan meals that are healthy, delicious, and affordable.
 Now, that’s something to celebrate.

 Don’t forget to check out our budget-friendly vegan recipes archives, where we bring you our picks every month!

 This recipe by Nora Schlesinger teaches you how to make the Perfect Ratatouille, a budget-friendly dish hailing from the French countryside.
 The way that the vegetables are arranged gives this savory dish a colorful appearance, but it also ensures that you’ll find different flavors in every bite.
 It’s best served on its own, or with a side of bread to get every last bit of sauce.

 2. Red Lentil Burger Wraps With Pumpkin Fries